 In all cases, the dataset of unlabeled images $\sD_u$ we pre-train on is the full ImageNet ILSVRC 2012 training set \citep{russakovsky2015imagenet}.
 We consider three labeled datasets $\sD_l$ for evaluation, each with an associated classifier $h_\psi$ and supervised loss $\mathcal{L}_{\textrm{Sup}}$ (see Fig.\ \ref{fig:cpc}, right).
 This protocol is sufficiently generic to allow us to later compare the CPC representation to other methods which have their own means of learning a feature extractor $f_\theta$.

-\textbf{Linear classification} is the standard benchmark for evaluating the quality of unsupervised image representations.
+\textbf{Linear classification} is a standard benchmark for evaluating the quality of unsupervised image representations.
 In this regime, the classification network $h_\psi$ is restricted to mean pooling followed by a single linear layer, and the parameters of $f_\theta$ are kept fixed.
 The labeled dataset $\sD_l$ is the entire ImageNet dataset, and the supervised loss $\mathcal{L}_{\textrm{Sup}}$ is standard cross-entropy.
 We use the same data-augmentation as in the unsupervised learning phase for training, and none at test time and evaluate with a single crop.